Travel Happy

 Open on weekends only, Chatuchak is best visited in the morning before the afternoon heat picks up.
 The market opens at 9 am and is accessible via BTS Mo Chit or MRT Kamphaeng Phet.
 A huge range of dining options are available inside the market.
 See the Travel Happy page about Chatuchak for more info.

-Tour the greener side of Bangkok — an area south of the city known as Phra Pradaeng — by bicycle.
-This four-hour bike tour takes people through Phra Pradaeng, Bangkok’s greenest district, stopping at a variety of restaurants and eateries along the way.
+Tour the greener side of Bangkok – an area south of the city known as Phra Pradaeng – by bicycle.
+This popular bike tour takes people through Phra Pradaeng, Bangkok’s greenest district, stopping at a variety of restaurants and eateries along the way.

 Thanon Yaowarat, Bangkok, ThailandThanon Yaowarat © yeowatzup